 Just a little off the top . . .

-The Bible refers, by name, to ten individuals or groups of men who were circumcised.
+Our last weird Bible fact relates to the sometimes humorous topic of circumcision.
+Scripture refers, by name, to ten individuals or groups of men who were circumcised.
 In the Old Testament, they were Ishmael, Abraham, Isaac, the men in the city of Shechem, Moses' son, and every uncircumcised male to enter the Promised Land.
 In the New Testament, they were John the Baptist, Jesus, Timothy and the Apostle Paul.